Home News Spending habits decrease after British summer

-Spending habits decrease after UK's summer success
+Spending habits decrease after British summer

 Two surveys have shown that the UK’s summer spending habits have dropped.
 After a sharp increase over the summer, it is evident that habits dwindled in September.
 This demonstrates that the overall economy cannot rely on British consumers to soften the economic impacts of Brexit.